Skip to main content

 Fundamental Approach

-In September 2021, we endorsed the TCFD*1 recommendations and joined the TCFD Consortium.*2 To properly evaluate climate change-related risks and opportunities and sustainably enhance our corporate value, we have identified four elements—governance, risk management, strategy, and metrics and targets—in line with the TCFD Recommendations that summarize our climate change-related systems, our business in general, and the initiatives typified by the Three Approaches of JERA Zero CO2 Emissions 2050.
+With the aim of sustainably enhancing our corporate value, we have identified four elements—governance, risk management, strategy, and metrics and targets—in line with the TCFD and TNFD Recommendations that summarize our systems pertaining to climate change, natural capital, and biodiversity and the initiatives typified by the Three Approaches of JERA Zero CO2 Emissions 2050.

-We will continue to disclose information related to climate change in line with the TCFD recommendations and further enhance communication with investors and other stakeholders.
+We will continue to disclose information in line with the TCFD and TNFD Recommendations and further enhance communication with investors and other stakeholders.

 Governance

-Decisions about important policies, new and updated targets, and other matters pertaining to measures to combat climate change are made by the Board of Directors or the Leadership Panel based on our corporate governance system.
-We have also established a Sustainability Promotion Committee for the purpose of enhancing sustainability management, as well as environmental, social, and corporate governance (ESG) management.
-This cross-departmental committee is chaired by the President, Director, CEO and COO and reports directly to the Board of Directors.
-It will examine measures to combat climate change and other environment-related issues.
+Decisions about important policies, new and updated targets, and other matters pertaining to measures to combat climate change and conserve natural capital and biodiversity are made by the Board of Directors or the Leadership Panel based on our corporate governance system.
+We have also established a Sustainability Promotion Committee for the purpose of enhancing sustainability management, this cross-divisional committee is chaired by the President, Director, CEO and COO and reports directly to the Board of Directors.
+It will examine measures to combat climate change, conserve natural capital and biodiversity, and address other environment-related issues.

 Directors hold active discussions with outside experts and specialist organizations to keep pace with the latest information and findings, which they share with the Leadership Panel and other internal groups.
-We also host seminars regarding ESG and sustainability for our employees in addition to providing opportunities for them to have discussions with the directors.
-We are proactively working to further improve our ESG and sustainability activities by continuing to expand our directors’ and employees’ understanding of information and trends in climate change and other aspects of ESG and sustainability management.
+We also host seminars regarding sustainability for our employees in addition to providing opportunities for them to have discussions with the directors.
+We are proactively working to further promote our sustainability activities by continuing to expand our directors' and employees' understanding of information and trends in climate change, natural capital, biodiversity, and other aspects of sustainability management.

 Risk Management

 We have established a risk management system headed by the President, Director, CEO and COO to understand and mitigate risks associated with corporate activities.
-The system conducts integrated risk management, categorized into operational, market,and credit risks.
-We identify climate change-related risks in recognition of their potential to impact the different types of risk.
-Risks to be managed by directors are identified as significant risks to be managed by management.
+The system conducts integrated risk management, categorized into operational, market, and credit risks.
+We identify risks pertaining to climate change, natural capital, and biodiversity in recognition of their impact on our business activities.
+Risks to be managed by directors are identified as "significant risks to be managed by management."
 The Risk Management Committee (chaired by the President, Director, CEO and COO) monitors and reviews the management status and plans for responding to these risks and then reports them to the Board of Directors at scheduled intervals or as needed.

 Strategies